simon-smart88/disagapp/README.md

 ### Covariates - load covariates to use in the analysis (`cov`)
 - Accessibility: The time required to travel to cities or healthcare.
 Provided by the Malaria Atlas Project via `{malariaAtlas}`
 - Climate: Various bioclimatic variables relating to temperature and precipitation.
 Provided by Worldclim via `{geodata}`
 - Land use: The percentage of land covered by different classes of land use.
-Provided by the Copernicus programme
+Provided by the Copernicus programme via Zenodo.
 - Nighttime lights: Satellite imagery of the intensity of nighttime lights.
-Provided by NASA via `{blackmarbler}` developed by the World Bank
+Provided by NASA via Worldpop
 - Distance to water: The distance to surface water.
-Provided by ESRI using data from USGS and ESA
+Provided by Worldpop using data from ESA
 - Population density: Population density provided by Worldpop
 - Upload covariates: Upload your own covariates in the `.tif` format

 ### Aggregation - load an aggregation raster (`agg`)
 - Population count: Population counts provided by Worldpop
 - Land use: The percentage of land covered by different classes of land use.
-Provided by the Copernicus programme
+Provided by the Copernicus programme via Zenodo.
 - Upload aggregation: Upload your own aggregation raster in the `.tif` format
 - Uniform: Generate a uniform aggregation raster